Cray-HPE/docs-csm/operations/network/management_network/bican_switch_configuration.md

 ### Generate

-Generate switch configurations with custom configurations.
-(Arista Only)
+Generate switch configurations with custom configurations (Arista only).

 This is an example only.
 More details on how to generate configurations with CANU can be found in the [Generate Switch Configurations](generate_switch_configs.md) procedure.